Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 ---
 ## Why bother?

 My main interest in this topic lies in the somewhat unsatisfying and insufficient reasoning that pro-lifers and pro-choice advocates tend to give on abortion.
 This was especially striking during a particular abortion panel discussion I partook in as an observer some years back.
 No one came close to defining what constitutes life.
-Since then, I wanted to understand the underlying arguments from both sides.
+Since then, I wanted to better understand the underlying arguments from both sides.

 Abortion is also an interesting one to take on since the stakes involved are exceedingly high:

 1. If pro-choice advocates are right and abortion is merely harmless surgery, then pro-lifers unnecessarily oppress women and are falsely accusing them of homicide
 2. But if they're wrong and abortion does end the life of a human being, then pro-choice advocates are guilty of defending the killing of millions of human beings

 I suspect much of the confusion and difficulty surrounding this topic falls on whether we can truly ascertain what the unborn truly are.
-Many skeptics have pointed this out.
+Many skeptics have taken this position.
 As Greg Koukl writes,

 > If the unborn is not a human person, no justification for abortion is necessary.
-However, if the unborn is a human person, no justification for abortion is adequate.
+However, if the unborn is a human person, no justification for abortion is adequate[^1].
->
-> – Greg Koukl, *Precious Unborn Human Persons*

 But as I will try to show, pro-lifers can in fact argue that the unborn are in fact biological human beings, based upon *biological* definitions.
 And they aren't merely a "clump of cells".
 Pro-choice advocates, on the other hand, tend to argue using a *philosophical* definition of personhood.
-I'll first address the skeptics unwilling to take a position on abortion, who think that "we do not really know when life begins."
+But I'll first address the skeptics unwilling to take a position on abortion, who assume that "we do not really know when life begins."

-**Remark.** Much of the arguments laid forth were inspired from the book *Persuasive Pro-Life* by Trent Horn, and some others are my personal responses to arguments that people shared with me in the past.
+**Remark.** Much of the arguments laid forth are inspired from the book *Persuasive Pro-Life* by Trent Horn[^2], and some others are my personal responses to arguments that people shared with me in the past.

 Now on to biology…